 In prior years, the District defeased certain serial bonds and other bonds by placing the proceeds of new bonds in an irrevocable trust to provide for future debt service payments on the old bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the District's financial statements.

-As of June 30, 2015 the District has a deferred outflow of resources in the amount of \$317,043 from the prior year defeasement of serial bonds.
+Total unamortized deferred outlfows from previously refunded serial bonds amounted to \$263,461.
 This amount is being amortized over the remaining life of the refunding bonds as part of interest expense.